March 28, 2018 By Nathaly Pesantez

 Box Street Park, to be located at 65 Commercial Street, is one of the many plots of land slated to be turned into parkland as part of the 2005 Greenpoint/Williamsburg waterfront rezoning.
-The Bloomberg-era rezoning allowed for dense residential development and promised several acres of public parks along the waterfront, including the still-incomplete Bushwick Inlet Park.
+The Bloomberg-era rezoning allowed for dense residential development, while promising several acres of public parks along the waterfront, including the still-incomplete Bushwick Inlet Park.

-A NYC Parks spokesperson said construction cannot begin on the park until the lot is relocated for the MTA to continue using.
+A NYC Parks spokesperson said construction cannot begin on the park until a lot is found to relocate the MTA.

 At a December 2017 Community Board 1 meeting, NYC Parks said it was awaiting results from the environmental testing done at the site, and were planning to meet with the community in early 2018.

 While the April 5 meeting will allow the public to give ideas on park amenities, a working plan for Box Street Park has been outlined in the city’s 2006 Greenpoint-Williamsburg Waterfront Open Space Master plan.
 The plan envisions active and passive areas through the park, including a picnic terrace, a plaza and walkway overlooking the East River, a comfort station, and a multi-purpose field with synthetic turf.